Updated January 2019

-For car seats, it uses a dual car seat adapter system.
+For car seats, it uses the staggered dual car seat adapter system.

 A unique feature of the Indie Twin is that you can jog with it, although I would not buy this stroller as a serious running stroller.
-For hard core double jogging strollers, please go here.
+See also: hard core double jogging strollers.